marlonbarrios/Project1_app_with-API-cryptomondrian/README.md

 ![image sample](./assets/no_data.png).

-The app refreshes by interaction of the user with a button  and can be set to go it programatically every minute.
+The app refreshes by interaction of the user with a button  and can be set to do it programatically every minute.
 (disabled).

 ## Technologies used: